tiagoldm/Personal_DS_Projects/Coffeeshop Reviews Gradient Boosting Regression/ReadMe.md

 # Project Description

-### Project where I analyzed the a coffeeshop dataset to predict the number of reviews for each location, based on several features.
+### Project where I analyzed a coffeeshop dataset to predict the number of reviews for each location, based on several features.

 ##### Step 1: Filling missing values using different methods, and encoding categorical columns, using an ordinal and non-ordinal encoder for different columns
 ##### Step 2: Grouping number of reviews by rating, to find mean, min, and max for each, in order to evaluate a relationship between both these columns